-Designing Research explores collaborative and participatory ways of “doing” research.
+With my work in -Designing Research I explore collaborative and participatory ways of “doing” research.
 As an academic I support research projects that aim to promote change as it builds new knowledge.
-I offer an approach on research that that brings a sense of attentiveness, relationality, and connection that are useful and productive.
 I coach professionals and researchers on innovative methodologies such as action research, arts-based research, narrative research and other approaches that focuses on participatory processes of co-constructing knowledge.

 People outside of Academia tend to fear research and believe it is something quite foreign to them.
-As an academic I try to deconstruct this idea showing professionals that research and intervention walk hand in hand.
+I challenge this idea by showing that research and intervention walk hand in hand.
 Whenever and whatever you are doing as a professional, if you embrace curiosity, reflexivity and pose crucial questions to those involved, you are potentially doing research, producing knowledge.

 My research is experiential, propositional, and co-created.
 As I love working with creativity and imagination, I also use them in research.
 Creativity in the research context refers to the capacity to be curious and open-minded in order to explore and investigate a topic, aiming at creating a previously unimagined future.